Cars

 The easing of supply chain disruptions has driven sales growth in every month so far this year and recovery continues apace.

-Mike Hawes, SMMT Chief Executive, said,
+As Mike Hawes, SMMT Chief Executive, has previously said,

 "A healthy new car market is key to driving choice in the used sector and it’s great to see record numbers of second and third owners benefitting from the growing availability of electric vehicles.
 The demand is there, but to sustain it we must enable every motorist to make the switch.
 The upcoming Budget is a prime opportunity for government to do just that – halving VAT on new EVs, while making public charging as easy and affordable as plugging in at home, would ensure a faster and fairer transition for all, giving the UK a green economic boost."

-Q4 2023 Results - as at February 2024
+Q4 2024 Results - as at March 2025

-The latest sales figures for Q4 2023 show that the top selling 'Used Cars' were:
+The latest sales figures for Q4 2024 show that the top selling 'Used Cars' were:

-2. Vauxhall Corsa
+1. Vauxhall Corsa

 3. Volkswagen Golf

-7. BMW 3 Series
+4. BMW 1 Series

-8. Volkswagen Polo
+5. Volkswagen Polo

-9. Nissan Qashqai
+7. Nissan Qashqai

-10. Audi A3
+8. Audi A3

 So, what does this tell you?
 That people's buying habits haven't really changed that much - that's what.